 This practice can help you focus on the decisions that really serve you and avoid spreading your problem-solving ability too thin.

 - Use reading mode on your browser.
 So many web pages siphon off your attention by asking you to perform small but constant deliberations.

 You tend to have better retention when you absorb a single piece of content from start to finish before moving on to something else.
 More and more browsers now offer some type of “reading mode” that blocks multimedia content and makes it easier to pay attention to what you’re reading.

 - Read books on paper.
 Reading print material on a regular basis rests your decision-making mind and frees you to focus on one unbroken train of thought.

 Nicholas Carr touches on this when he says, “By allowing us to filter out distractions, to quiet the problem-solving functions of the frontal lobes, deep reading becomes a form of deep thinking.
 The mind of the experienced book reader is a calm mind, not a buzzing one.”

-You don’t have to quit online reading, cold turkey.
-Instead, close your laptop and silence your phone for a few minutes every night and enjoy a good (physical) book instead.
+You don’t have to quit online reading completely.
+But for a few minutes every night, close your laptop, silence your phone, and enjoy a good (physical) book instead.